Most recipes call for elbow macaroni, but using shells makes this… incredible!

 The sauce however, makes or breaks this dish.
 I prefer a smooth and creamy sauce that coats your taste buds with the first bite.
 No stringy, oily cheeses allowed.
 That’s why any hard cheese like a sharp cheddar is verboten and it’s why you don’t find mozzarella in a mac and cheese recipe.
 Who wants to use a scissors to cut the cord with each dip from the serving dish?

 Everyone loves it but there is a schism among mac and cheese lovers.
 The dividing line is based upon the conviction to bake, or not bake.
 This can be a touchy subject so I shall tread lightly here.

 Personally, I am in the no-bake camp.
 Give me the shells coated in the luscious cheesy sauce and my eyes roll into the back of my head while I do a happy dance.
 However I do appreciate the texture that can be added with a few breadcrumbs.
-If you are a person of the baked persuasion then I recommend you cover the shells and cheese with panko bread crumbs in a baking dish and broil for 5 minutes or so until they brown.
+If you are a person of the baked persuasion then I recommend you cover the shells and cheese with panko bread crumbs in a baking dish and broil for a few minutes or so until they brown.

 - Yield: 4-6 1x

 - 8 oz white american cheese – shredded

 - 1 pint of half and half